Iceland's ruling coalition agrees on new government

 "The message from the parliamentary election was very clear, giving the government a very clear majority," she added.

-Her Left-Green Movement won only eight seats, three fewer than in 2017, losing ground to its right-wing partners which both posted strong showings.
+Jakobsdottir's Left-Green Movement won only eight seats in the September election, three fewer than in 2017, losing ground to its right-wing partners which both posted strong showings.

+Going forward, it will head the fishing and agriculture ministry as well as that for employment.

-Meanwhile the largest party, the Independence Party, retains the finance, foreign affairs and justice portfolios, and took on those for environment and industry as well.
+Meanwhile the largest party, the Independence Party, retains the finance, foreign affairs and justice portfolios, and takes on those for environment and industry as well.

-The Progressive Party will head the health, education, and trade and culture ministries, as well a new portfolio for infrastructure grouping together transport, housing and urbanisation issues.
+The Progressive Party will head the health, education, and trade and culture ministries, as well as a new portfolio for infrastructure grouping transport, housing and urbanisation issues.

 The lengthy negotiations to form the new government were attributed to ideological divisions between the Left Greens and the Independence Party.